gvwilson/thirdbit/_posts/2014/2014-06-09-planning-our-summer-sprint.md

 </p>
 <p>
   If you'd like to take part,
-  please add yourself to <a href="https://etherpad.mozilla.org/swc-sprint-2014">the sprint Etherpad</a>
-  so that we have an idea of numbers at each site.
+  please add yourself to the sprint Etherpad so that we have an idea of numbers at each site.
   If you'd like your project to be part of the sprint, or be a host site,